subfuzion/appmesh-blog/colorapp/README.md

 Here's what we're going to do:

 1. Define terms and concepts for this post.
-2. [Infrastructure] Create a VPC for the application.
+2. Infrastructure: Create a VPC for the application.
-3. [Infrastructure] Create a service mesh for the application.
+3. Infrastructure: Create a service mesh for the application.
-4. [Infrastructure] Deploy compute resources for the application.
+4. Infrastructure: Deploy compute resources for the application.
-5. Configure our mesh resources for the application.
+5. Create mesh resources for the application.
 6. Deploy services that will be managed and monitored using App Mesh.
-7. Use App Mesh to shape traffic for our application and observe the results with [Amazon CloudWatch] and [AWS X-Ray].
+7. Use App Mesh to shape traffic for the application and monitor with [Amazon CloudWatch] and [AWS X-Ray].

 ## Terminology and Concepts